documentationfor yFiles for HTML 3.0.0.1

 const graphModelManager = graphComponent.graphModelManager

-// draw all edges in a single layer
+// only nest nodes and draw all edges in a single layer

 // move the edge layer in front of the node layer